Edward "Eddie" Charles Allan Brock

-- During the battle between Riot and Venom, the former absorbs both Venom and Eddie and is about to escape on the rocket until Anne turns on the speaker to stun separate him from Venom.
+- During the battle between Riot and Venom, the former absorbs both Venom and Eddie and is about to escape on the rocket until Anne turns on the speaker to stun separate Riot from Venom.

-- Evil Feels Good: Despite being disgusted by the symbiote's bloodlust, Anne tells Eddie that part of her reveled in the power that it gave her.
+- Evil Feels Good: Despite being disgusted by the Venom symbiote's bloodlust, Anne tells Eddie that part of her reveled in the power that it gave her.

 - Hello, Attorney!: Anne is a lawyer whose firm is employed by Dr. Carlton Drake, which Eddie teasingly chides her over during a date.

-- Ms. Fanservice: As She-Venom, since she appears in a very curvaceous form just like her comic book counterpart, monstrous head notwithstanding.
+- Ms. Fanservice: As She-Venom, since she appears in a very curvaceous form just like her comic counterpart, monstrous head notwithstanding.

-- Suspiciously Specific Denial: Later on at the end of the movie when questioned on why she kissed Eddie as She-Venom, she becomes very flustered and defensive stating that it was all the symbiote not her.
+- Suspiciously Specific Denial: Later on at the end of the movie when questioned on why she kissed Eddie as She-Venom, she gets very flustered and defensive stating that it was all Venom not her.
 Given that Venom doesn't take full control of his hosts even when he's fully manifested and at the very least doesn't influence or control their minds, this was most likely a case of More Than Mind Control as Venom (who stated that he likes her and by the end is an active Shipper on Deck for Eddie and Anne) may have influenced her and taken down her inhibitions somewhat while also making her more aggressive, it's heavily implied that the decision to kiss was all Anne and she still very much cares about Eddie.

-- What the Hell, Hero?: Eddie breaking into her laptop and using a confidential e-mail to accuse Carlton Drake of murder gets her fired, whereupon she furiously berates Eddie for the flaws she's previously put up with because she loved him.
+- What the Hell, Hero?: Eddie breaking into her laptop and using a confidential e-mail to accuse Carlton Drake of murder gets her fired, whereupon she furiously berates Eddie for the flaws she's previously put up with because she loved Eddie.

 Portrayed By: Melora Walters